Pherrara/Pherrara/README.md

 I would like to learn R, C++ and Rust in the future.

-My favourite IDE is Visual Studio Code, and I love versioning just about everything I work on with Git and Github.
+My favourite IDEs are Jupyter Lab and Visual Studio Code, plus I love versioning just about everything I work on with Git and Github.

 Feel free to contact me for anything interesting.